Updated: Feb 14, 2022

 What is considered workplace harassment in California and how to report it.

 Under the CA Fair Employment and Housing Act, there are two kinds of harassment in the workplace: quid pro quo (literally, "something for something") harassment and hostile work environment harassment.
+A California Employment Attorney will help you assess your case.

 Workplace Harassment # 1: Quid Pro Quo